 Operation of the Path Trace message is identical to the Loopback message except that it is first transmitted with a TRILL Header Hop count field value of 1.
-The sending RBridge expects a Time Expiry Return-Code from the next hop or a successful response.
-If a Time Expiry Return-code is received as the response, the originator RBridge records the information received from intermediate node that generated the Time Expiry message and resends the message by incrementing the previous Hop count value by 1.
+The sending RBridge expects an "Intermediate RBridge" Return sub-code from the next hop or a "Valid response" Return sub-Code response from the destination RBridge.
+If an "Intermediate RBridge" Return sub-code is received in the response, the originator RBridge records the information received from intermediate node that generated the message and resends the message by incrementing the previous Hop count value by 1.
 This process is continued until, a response is received from the destination RBridge or Path Trace process timeout occur or Hop count reaches a configured maximum value.